ainaaa21/Quality-Control-Dashboard/README.md

 # 📋 Quality Control Dashboard (Power BI)

 ## 📌 Overview
-During my internship I built this dashboard to streamline the **lot-status verification** process for the Quality Assurance (QA) team.
+During my internship, I built this dashboard to streamline the **lot-status verification** process for the Quality Assurance (QA) team.
 QA engineers previously cross-checked multiple internal systems for every production lot—a manual, time-consuming, and error-prone task.

 Using **SQL**, I extracted production data from an on-premise **Teradata** warehouse, and **imported multidimensional data directly from SQL Server Analysis Services (SSAS)** into Power BI.
 The result was a centralized, interactive report that enabled faster and more reliable decisions at the QA gate.